-At the end of the film, when Nelson Mandela addresses a South African classroom of, he quotes a Malcolm X speech directly.
-He refused to repeat the last four words, "by any means necessary", so Spike Lee inserted black and white footage of Malcolm saying it himself.
+At the end of the film, when Nelson Mandela addresses a South African classroom, he quotes a Malcolm X speech directly.
+He refused to repeat the last four words, "by any means necessary," so Spike Lee inserted black and white footage of Malcolm X saying it himself.
 The line originated in Jean-Paul Sartre's play "Les Mains Sales" ("Dirty Hands").

 Brother Baines, who leads Malcolm X to the Nation of Islam, is a fictional character.
 In his autobiography, Malcolm X says he was led to the Nation of Islam through letters from his brother and sister.